Mick Rogers' 1983 Roland G-303/GR-300 Guitar Synthesizer

 But you've got to hand it to Roland.
 Founded only in 1972, their brand and appeal came from electronic musical instruments: synthesisers, sequencers, drum machines and effects.
 Not a single guitar.
 And yet, by the late-70s, they were already producing their first guitar synthesisers.
 A leap enabled by partnering with well-established Japanese guitar-maker Greco.
 Which must explain quite how they managed to come up with such a beautiful guitar - as well as such a highly-functional, easy-to-use guitar controller.
 The G-303 is an absolute peach to look at.
 The symmetrically crowned headstock, the deep rosewood fretboard, that slightly asymmetric body shape, and the contouring to the body front and back.
 Take away the electrics, and this is still one gorgeous guitar.

-And, yes, because it's a guitar controller, the sonic possibilities are almost infinite.
+In terms of the sound, because it's a guitar controller, the sonic possibilities are almost infinite.
 Everything you could expect from Chorus to Pitch Shift, the "Wow" to the "Ow" of Envelope Modulation and Envelope Inversion, from Orchestral Voicing to String Select through the Hexaphonic Pick-up, for bass-lines to underpin your upper-range playing.
 There's even a vibrato function, cleverly activated by two touchpads either side of the bridge pick-up.
 All controlled from the guitar once you've decided on your initial settings for the GR-300.
 I'm sure there's more, but isn't that enough to be getting started with?

 Yes, definitely enough - with the promise of more to come.
 Be prepared for an hour lost, and loved, exploring the settings, and then just let it take over.
 For me, it was chords strummed to shimmering shoe-gaze effect that got me hooked.
 Dangerously so, given my earlier comments . . .
 It's no leap of imagination to trace a hereditary line from prog rock to shoe-gaze.
 I take it all back.
 Does that mean I don't have to sit through the triple-disc Yes album (please)?